orkes-io/docs/docs/integrations/ai-llm/azure-open-ai.md

 # Integrating with Azure OpenAI in Orkes Conductor

-To effectively utilize AI and LLM tasks in Orkes Conductor, it's essential to integrate your Conductor cluster with the necessary AI and LLM models.
+To effectively utilize AI and LLM tasks in Orkes Conductor, it's essential to integrate your Orkes Conductor cluster with the necessary AI and LLM models.

 Azure OpenAI offers a range of models that can be incorporated into the Orkes Conductor console.
 The choice of model depends on your unique use case, the functionalities you require, and the specific natural language processing tasks you intend to tackle.